 Abstract-Airborne pathogen transmission mechanisms play a key role in the spread of infectious diseases such as COVID-19.
 In this work, we propose a computational fluid dynamics (CFD) approach to model and statistically characterize airborne pathogen transmission via pathogen-laden particles in turbulent channels from a molecular communication viewpoint.
-To this end, turbulent flows induced by coughing and the turbulent dispersion of droplets and aerosols are modeled by using Reynolds-averaged Navier-Stokes equations coupled with realizable $k - \epsilon$ model and the discrete random walk model, respectively.
-Via the simulations realized by a CFD simulator, statistical data for the number of received particles are obtained.
+To this end, turbulent flows induced by coughing and the turbulent dispersion of droplets and aerosols are modeled by using the Reynoldsaveraged Navier-Stokes equations coupled with the realizable $k - \epsilon$ model and the discrete random walk model, respectively.
+Via simulations realized by a CFD simulator, statistical data for the number of received particles are obtained.
 These data are post-processed to obtain the statistical characterization of the turbulent effect in the reception and to derive the probability of infection.
-Our results reveal that the turbulence has an irregular effect on the probability of infection which shows itself by the multimodal distributions as a weighted sum of normal and Weibull distributions.
+Our results reveal that the turbulence has an irregular effect on the probability of infection, which shows itself by the multi-modal distribution as a weighted sum of normal and Weibull distributions.
+Furthermore, it is shown that the turbulent MC channel is characterized via multi-modal, i.e., sum of weighted normal distributions, or stable distributions, depending on the air velocity.